What is the difference between the old EnerGuide Rating System and Version 15 released in April 2016?

 How do I make sure my contractor is a ENERGY STAR Qualified builder?

-Some say that imitation is the highest form of flattery but it is a dangerous game when it comes to the certification of your home.
 Qualified ENERGY STAR Builders have taken training that is updated every two years and may be members in good standing the Canadian Home Builders' Association.
-They work closely with licensed third party Certified Energy Advisors and follow all requirements of the EnerGuide and ENERGY STAR programs.
+They work closely with licensed third party LIcensed Energy Advisors and follow all requirements of the EnerGuide and ENERGY STAR programs.

 Please contact us for clarification of their certification status.